mhdr/sc-widgets/raw/sc-writer/ScWriter.md

-# ScPointer
+# ScWriter

-Create a feature that draw a pointer on the given path.
+Create a feature that draw a series of texts on the given path.
-By default the pointer is building as a circle with halo around and you can modify the pointer settings directly using the class properties.
+By default each text token will follow the path and will be distributed with equity on all length of the path.

-Also this feature allow to define a custom bitmap to stamp on the path.
+Also this feature allow to define the position and rotation of the text respect to the path.
-This custom bitmap will following the angle rotation by the tangent of the position on path.

-The position will defined by the distance of the point from the path starting.
 This class inherit all its properties from the [ScFeature](..\sc-feature\ScFeature.md) so please take a look to the related documentation.